wingos80/thesis_notes/1st_read_notes.md

 >
 > The old policy $\pi$ is replaced by a new policy $\pi'$ which takes an action $a'$ s.t. the action-value function $q_{\pi}(s,a')$ is greater than the value function $v_{\pi}(s)$.
 For instance, a greedy policy w.r.t. $v_{\pi}(s)$.

-The classical DP method is the perform these two steps in sequence over many iterations until the value function and policy are stable, i.e. converged.
+The classical DP method is the perform these two steps in sequence over many iterations until the value function and policy are stable, i.e. converged, which is only the case when both these estimates are optimal.
+This is because if either the value function or the policy are suboptimal, then  Thus in other words, the estimated value function and policy are optimal if and only if both estimates reached a state of stability in a policy iteration algorithm.
 The *policy improvement theorem* states that by updating a policy to one which takes an action with a higher action-value than the value of the original policy, the value function of the new policy is guaranteed to be at least greater than that of the old policy.

 Solving an MDP, i.e. solving an RL problem by implementing an algorithm which iterates between policy evaluation and improvement to derive the optimal policy and value function is the general description of all RL algorithms, which can all be described as *Generalized Policy Iteration* algorithms.
+Such algorithms do not have the true analytical dynamics of the MDP being addressed, which is one distinction between PI and GPI.
 Each of which takes a different approach on each element of this iterative process.
 E.g. the use of ANNs to represent the value function, or performing varying number of evaluation steps versus improvement steps, or the treatment of the probability density functions as continuous or discrete.

 DP method of directly applying policy evaluation and improvement iterations is thought to be non-generalizable due to the *curse of dimensionality*, where the number of elements in the set of states increases exponentially as a function of the number of state variables.
 For example, the state space of a problem of 3 state variables spans 3 dimensions, $s_1, s_2, s_3$, let's declare each variable to vary between $10$ discrete values; introducing an additional state variable $s_4$ will increase the number of state combinations from $10^3 \to 10^4$, i.e. by simply introducing one additional state variable resulted in the size of the set of states to increase $10$ fold.